FioranoSoftware/FioranoESB/README.md

  */
 ```

-##Welcome to Fiorano OpenESB##
+##Welcome to Fiorano ESB##

-Fiorano OpenESB enables application integration by choreographing Microservices into asynchronous flows via the Fiorano Studio and associated tools.
+Fiorano ESB enables application integration by choreographing Microservices into asynchronous flows via the Fiorano Studio and associated tools.
 The Component Control Protocol (CCP), a wire-level protocol, allows the asynchronous communication between the ESB server and micro services being choreographed/orchestrated into application flows.
 The transport is pluggable and any available JMS engine may be used such as Apache ActiveMQ, JBOSS, TIBCO, IBM, RabbitMQ and FioranoMQ.

-Fiorano OpenESB is bundled with a Microservices toolkit that enables the development of JMS-compliant Microservices in a number of supported languages including Java, C, C++ and C#.
+Fiorano ESB is bundled with a Microservices toolkit that enables the development of JMS-compliant Microservices in a number of supported languages including Java, C, C++ and C#.
 See [Fiorano Microservices Tookit](https://github.com/FioranoSoftware/Fiorano-Microservice-Toolkit) for more info regarding the microservices.

 ##Getting Started##